 The gift funds recipient needs to show a copy of the gift funds check and deposit slip and show the balance of his or her bank statements after the gift funds have been deposited.

 Gift Funds For Down Payment On Home Purchase Depends On Mortgage Loan Program

 Conventional loan programs and FHA loan programs have different types of requirements when it comes to gift funds.

-- FHA loan programs and VA loan programs, 100% gift funds is allowed from family members and/or relatives for down payment on a home purchase if credit scores are over 620 FICO credit scores
+- FHA loan programs and VA loan programs, 100% gift funds are allowed from family members and/or relatives for the down payment on a home purchase if credit scores are over 620 FICO credit scores

 - Gift funds can only be used on primary home purchases